-Those early luxury apartments were soon mimicked (In slightly more economical form) by the upper and middle class.
-In the 1920’s new residential towers were constructed which matched the ornate exterior of their predecessors and kept up appearances with a well staffed ground floor with ornate lobby and amenities, but had much smaller apartments above.
-They still benefited from the combined services of the buildings, with roof top views, ground floor dining or food prep areas and even (as at Lawrence House) the occasional basement swimming pool.
+Those early luxury apartments were soon mimicked (in a slightly more economical form) by the upper and middle classes.
+In the 1920s, new residential towers were constructed that matched the ornate exterior of their predecessors and kept up appearances with a well-staffed ground floor with an ornate lobby and amenities, but had much smaller apartments above.
+They still benefited from the combined services of the buildings, with rooftop views, ground floor dining or food prep areas, and even (as at Lawrence House) the occasional basement swimming pool.
 Here is the lobby of Lawrence House.

-The residential hotels of Chicago’s Uptown area likely came after the invention of push button elevators which could be operated by the residents without a service person on staff around the clock, opening high rise living to lower and middle class budgets.
+The residential hotels of Chicago’s Uptown area likely came after the invention of push-button elevators.
+The residents could operate without a service person on staff around the clock, opening high-rise living to lower and middle-class budgets.

 Midpriced residential hotels were ideal havens for young single workers of both genders who either lived in cities far from their families or simply wished for residential independence.
 Per Paul Groth’s Living Downtown, “the working women in the better hotels were predominantly teachers, buyers in department stores, executives in other businesses, writers, librarians, private secretaries, social workers, or women politicians.”
 Living in a hotel freed them from the duties of maintaining their own household.

 Population Cycles and the Rise and Fall of the Residential Hotel